-As a Stipendium Hungaricum scholarship holder however, you are also entitled and often even required to participate in an internship opportunity as a prerequisite of your last semester, just before graduating.
+As a Stipendium Hungaricum scholarship holder however, you are also entitled and often even required to participate in an internship opportunity as a prerequisite of the completion of your studies.
 You can read more about the internship opportunities for the Stipendium Hungaricum students in the last chapter.